Rust Language

 This section is designed to provide a quick reference for Rust's language features, syntax, and best practices.

 It is not intended to be a beginner's book nor a comprehensive guide, but rather a tool for those who are looking to refresh their knowledge.
-The Rust book
+The Rust book↗ is an excellent resource for complete beginners to get started with.
+Refer as well to the books chapter for a list of relevant books.

 Entry Points

-Define the Entrypoint of your Application with the Main Function |
+| Define the Entry Point of your Application with the Main Function |

-Define the Entrypoint of your Asynchronous Application |
+| Define the Entry Point of your Asynchronous Application |

 Data Types

-Use Scalar Data Types |
+| Use Scalar Data Types |

-Declare and Use Compound Data Types: Tuples and Arrays |
+| Declare and Use Compound Data Types: Tuples and Arrays |

-Use the Unit and Never Special Types |
+| Use the Unit and Never Special Types |

-Declare Strings |
+| Declare Strings |

-Declare a Type Alias |
+| Declare a Type Alias |

 Variables